Eristhenis/Manic-Miner-Source-Code/README.md

 It has been created specifically to be assembled with the:

-Zeus Z80 Assembler / Disassembler / Emulator developed by Simon Brattal.
+Zeus Z80 Assembler / Disassembler / Emulator developed by Simon Brattel.

 Zeus Download Link: http://www.desdes.com/products/oldfiles/index.htm